AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 Encryption is the use of an algorithmic process to transform data into encoded and unreadable text to ensure the information is protected and inaccessible without a decryption key.

 Query Service data compliance ensures that data is always encrypted.
-Data-in-transit is always HTTPS compliant and data-at-rest is encrypted in an Azure Data Lake store using system-level keys.
+Data-in-transit is always HTTPS compliant, and data-at-rest is encrypted in an Azure Data Lake store using system-level keys.
 See the documentation on [how data is encrypted in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/encryption.html) for more information.
 For details on how data at rest is encrypted in Azure Data Lake Storage, see the [official Azure documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-encryption).

 <!-- Data-in-transit is always HTTPS compliant and similarly when the data is at rest in the data lake, the encryption is done with Customer Management Key (CMK), which is already supported by Data Lake Management.
 The currently supported version is TLS1.2. -->

 ## Logs {#logs}

 Query Service records user activity and categorizes that activity in different log types.
-Logs provide information on **who** performed **what** action, and **when**.
+Logs supply information on **who** performed **what** action, and **when**.
 Each action recorded in a log contains metadata that indicates the action type, date and time, the email ID of the user who performed the action, and additional attributes relevant to the action type.

 Any of the log categories can be requested as desired by a Platform user.
 This section provides details on the type of information captured for Query Service and where this information can be accessed.

 ### Query logs {#query-logs}

 The query log UI allows you to monitor and review execution details for all queries that have been run either via the Query Editor or the Query Service API.
-This brings transparency to Query Service activities, allowing you to monitor the metadata for **all** the queries that have been executed across Query Service.
-It includes **all** types of queries whether it is an exploratory, batch, or scheduled query.
+This brings transparency to Query Service activities, allowing you to check the metadata for **all** the queries that have been executed across Query Service.
+It includes all types of queries whether it is an exploratory, batch, or scheduled query.

 Query logs can be accessed either through the Platform UI or the [Audit Query API](https://developer.adobe.com/experience-platform-apis/references/audit-query/).
 Query logs are located in the [!UICONTROL Logs] tab of the [!UICONTROL Queries] workspace.